General national economic measures

 National measures specific to the music sector or to culture in general

 The music sector can benefit from the above-mentioned general measures.
-For example, th self-employees also have the right to unemployment funding during the crisis.
+For example, self-employees also had the right to unemployment funding during the crisis.
 For those who had no taxable income in previous years some of the constraints for getting social benefits will be lifted.

 On top of this, specific measures are being introduced for the cultural sector:

--For the music/cultural sector a fund of 300 mill NOK (approx. €26m) was set up to ease the cancellation of public events (i.e festivals) in the period from 12th March through April 2020 (On 7th April, the ban on public events was prolonged to 15th June).t
+-For the music/cultural sector a fund of 300 mill NOK (approx. €26m) was set up to ease the cancellation of public events (i.e festivals) in the period from 12th March through April 2020.

 There is no measure to directly help record companies and music publishers.